 Delivered through six short, interactive video modules, the course combines teaching, reflection, and real-life scenarios drawn from church contexts.
 It can be completed individually online, facilitated in person to groups and undertaken by small groups/bible study groups, giving dioceses and parishes flexibility in how they engage with the program.

-Date: 17 March 2026 12.30-2.00pm (Canberra, Sydney, Melbourne time).
+Date: Wednesday 29th April 2026 12.30-2.00pm (Canberra, Sydney, melbourne time).
 Please check your local time for this event.

 Contact Us: For more information, please contact us at fcc@anglican.org.au